-Unmatched summer training and top quality coaching define the 2019 Smoky Mountain Running Camp.
-Immerse yourself in running, new friends and fun evening activities for a week or two or three in the beautiful mountains of Asheville, North Carolina!
+Unmatched summer training and top quality coaching define the NIKE Smoky Mountain Running Camp.
+Immerse yourself in running, meeting new friends and fun evening activities, for a week or two or three in the beautiful mountains of Asheville, North Carolina!

 - Top notch high school and college coaching.

 - Guest Speaker Roisin Willis (World U20 800m Gold Medalist, 2xNCAA Champion)